 In the spring of 1966, rowing was introduced as a new sport at Ridley.
 On a suggestion from the Headmaster, Old Boy Neil Campbell—who was still personally involved in rowing at the national level—was approached to help coach this newly developing sport.

 In the first season of Ridley rowing, only students in Grades 10 and 11 were permitted to row and of them, 20 were selected to participate.
 By the fifth season in 1970, they were up to 40 rowers.
-Campbell coached his crews to success, destined to be idolized by Ridley's rowing community in the years to come—he was unique in the history of high school rowing.
-He died in 2006.
+Neil coached his crews to success, destined to be idolized by Ridley's rowing community in the years to come—he was unique in the history of high school rowing.
+Neil was awarded the Order of Canada in 1981.
+He died on August 11, 2006.